chrisalehman/ai-document-extraction/README.md

 ### Setup Instructions

 This project is intended to be executed through the notebooks.
-All three work on Google Colab.
-The first also works locally (I had issues installing Qwen model binaries on my Mac, so I did all developemnnt for notebooks 2 and 3 on Colab.)
+All work on Google Colab.
+The first and last also work locally (I had issues installing Qwen model binaries on my Mac, so I did all developemnnt for notebooks 2 and 3 on Colab.)

 The process is as follows:
 - Open a notebook in [Google Colab](https://colab.research.google.com/) by navigating to the Github repo at `https://github.com/chrisalehman/ai-document-extraction`.